Port of Hull: Victoria Dock

 The 1840 bill was withdrawn due to local opposition.
 In 1844, the company returned again to Parliament with a bill for a dock in the same location, as well as other works including the Railway Dock.
-Permission to build the new east dock, and railway dock was granted in 1844; construction of this new dock began in 1845 and was completed in 1850 at a cost of £300,000.
-The Dock Company's engineer for this project was J. B. Hartley; the plan was similar in overall form to that of James Walker's design.
+Permission to build the new east dock, and railway dock was granted in the Kingston-upon-Hull Dock Act 1844 (7 & 8 Vict. c. ciii); construction of this new dock began in 1845 and was completed in 1850 at a cost of £300,000.
+The dock company's engineer for this project was J. B. Hartley; the plan was similar in overall form to that of James Walker's design.
 The formal laying of the foundation stone took place on 5 November 1845, and the formal opening on 3 July 1850, with the dock given the name Victoria Dock, in honour of Queen Victoria.

 The dock had an area of about 12.83 acre, with the Half Tide Basin 3 acres, the outer basin onto the Humber 2.75 acre, and the Drypool Basin 1.125 acre.
 (Note: Dock: 12 acres 3 rods 13 perch; Half Tide Basin: 3 acres; Victoria Dock Basin: 2 acres 3 rods; and the Drypool Basin 1 acre 20 perch.
 Sheahan (1864)) In some respects the dock was of a slightly larger design than Walker's 1840 proposal.
 The water depth was 27.5 to 22 ft (spring to neap tide), and the entrances to the Humber and the Hull River were 60 and 45 ft wide respectively.
 There were two entrances.
 The larger entrance was onto the Humber.
 From an outer basin it led via two parallel locks to the Half Tide Basin, (Note: One lock was narrower and intended for barges.) and then to the dock itself.
 The second entrance was onto the River Hull south of the entrance to the Old Dock and of Drypool Bridge; it had an outer lock which opened directly to a second locked area known as Drypool Basin.
 (Note: The Drypool Basin and connection to the River Hull was completed in the early 1850s; the entrance on the River Hull had not been sanctioned at the time of the formal opening (1850), it was completed soon after, being under construction by 1852.)
 The first timber pond was added soon after the construction of the dock.